rlrightleft/learn-SQL-MySQL/sqlzoo/9-_WINDOW_FUNCTION.md

 ---

 ## Problem 6
+You can use COUNT and GROUP BY to see how each party did in Scotland.
+Scottish constituencies start with 'S'.
-Show how many seats each party won in Scotland in 2017.
+Show how many seats for each party in Scotland in 2017.

 **My Solution:**